PlusLabNLP/Deep-Structured-EveEveTemp/cwc_event_event/README.md

 # AAAI target:
-1. Extend the deep structure learning on event relation extraction to more dateset
-2. Incorporate experiment results with pre-trained BERT embedding
+1. Incorporate experiment results with pre-trained BERT embedding
-3. Ablation studies on whether linguistic features is important.
+2. Ablation studies on whether linguistic features is important.
 As well as each structure constraint's effects
+3. Ablation studies on each global constraints effect.

 # TODO:
-1. Global Inference parallelize
-2. Add tensorboard
+1. Add tensorboard
-3. Fix all dataset problem, including "cross-validation" files
-4. Add Bert Embedding
-5. Experiment on RED and CaTeRS
+2. Experiment on RED and CaTeRS
-6. Bootstrapping
+3. Bootstrapping

 # Semi-Supervised Learning (RJ's comment):
 For this paper, we will focus on semi-supervised method to improve event relation extraction.
 We have evaluated Entropy Minimization, Virtural Adversarial Training and SVD on BERT on TCR.
 After boostrapping test, it seems only the third method works marginally better.